Local start-ups lead in sharing equity with employees

 “We are offering Carta Launch free to start-ups because it is critical to get the cap table right from the start,” Vashi said.
 “I know lots of founders raise friends-and-family rounds first but, if they don’t plan properly at that stage, it can cause problems later.”

-Vashi said Carta Launch helps founders work out appropriate proportions of equity to offer their first employees and decide values of equity they might offer later key employees in specific roles such as software engineers and sales team leaders, by benchmarking averages across Carta data.
+Vashi said Build helps founders work out appropriate proportions of equity to offer their first employees and decide values of equity they might offer later key employees in specific roles such as software engineers and sales team leaders, by benchmarking averages across Carta data.

-Access to additional paid software and advisory services is offered through the platform.
+Access to additional software and advisory services is offered through the platform.

-Separately to Carta Launch, Carta offers a funds management software platform which is used by both venture capital and private equity fund managers overseas and has been take up by at least one Australian venture capital firm.
+Separately to Carta Launch and Carta Build, Carta offers a funds management software platform which is used by both venture capital and private equity fund managers overseas and has been taken up by at least one Australian venture capital firm.

 Image: Carta offers software that enables start-up founders to manage their cap tables appropriately from day one.